Continuous Manufacturing Explained: How to set up and maintain a continuous production system

 If it wasn’t obvious already, one of the challenges of continuous manufacturing is its unique maintenance requirements.
 As a system with a single point of failure that needs to operate 24/7, continuous production needs a well-thought-out monitoring and maintenance plan.

-What are the maintenance requirements of continuous production plants?
+The maintenance requirements of continuous production plants

 Plant and process design, maintenance philosophies, strategies, tactics, and operational interventions require serious consideration given the complexity, criticality, and 24/7 nature of continuous manufacturing.